Simo-Z/webserver-container/README.md

-# Webserver Container
+# Simple Web Server Container

-Trying to understand the basics of Docker and Docker Compose I containerized a static Nginx Webserver whihc provides a static HTML:
+Trying to understand the basics of Docker and Docker Compose I containerized a static Nginx Webserver which provides a static HTML:

 ![alt text](image.png)